How to Sign Up for a Medicare Plan

 1. Enroll with an agent in person.
 Medicare Insurance agents are licensed to help members sign up for Medicare plans.
 These agents can tell you what plans are available in your area, give you details about your Medicare options, and give you a paper or electronic application to fill out that they then submit for you to the insurance company on your behalf.

 2. Enroll online.
-You can find a plan using our online tool that allows you to compare plan prices, prescription drug coverage, and connect with a local agent.
 Medicare beneficiaries have the ability to enroll themselves online without the help of an agent or you can enroll with an agent online.

 3. Enroll by phone.
 You can call an insurance company directly and enroll in a plan over the phone.
 You can also call the Center for Medicare Services (CMS) directly and enroll in a plan over the phone with them.
 There are also agents who can enroll you with a plan over the phone.